Prehistoric Dartmoor Walks, walking the Stone Rows and Stone Circles of Dartmoor

 First Buses dartmoor Explorer

-News in 2023: £2 bus fares until end of 2024 and a new Okehampton Parkway station announced
+News in 2024: £2 bus single bus fares continue until end of 2024 and a new Okehampton Parkway station announced

 This year has seen the announcement of government funding to cap single fares on buses, see: Gov.uk: £2 bus fare cap.
 This scheme has been extended until December 31 2024.
 This applies to most Devon buses.
 For more Devon details see: Travel Devon: Bus Fares £2 or less

-The other significant news in 2023 was the announcment in January for a new Okehampton Parkway train station.
+The other significant news was the announcment of a new Okehampton Parkway train station.
 See: Green light for Okehampton Parkway station.
 The new station will be on the Dartmoor Line on the east edge of Okehampton, close to the A30 junction.
 This Transport Hub will be in addition to Okehampton’s existing station on the west side of the town, which will remain open.

 Public transport services all year round